jeffreykegler/hoonlint/misc/whitespace.md

 The pseudo-join and the horizontal gap are **equivalent** if and only if `J == H`.

+## Backdenting: TODO

+TODO: Move backdenting description here.

-## Reanchoring
+## Curried backdenting

-Reanchoring is a method of conserving indentation.
+Curried backdenting is a method of conserving indentation.
+In curried backdenting,
+one or more runes are "curried", or treated as a single rune, for backdenting purposes.
+(Pedantically, a single rune is considered to be a curried rune consisting only of itself.)

+When a rune is curried, its anchor column is moved back to the first rune of the curried text block.
+This is called reanchoring.
 We call the original rune,
 the one that is to be reanchored, the **reanchored rune**.

 Typically, a rune is its own
-"anchor" rune for indentation purposes, but Hoon takes advantage of some opportunities to move the anchor column closer to the left margin.
+"anchor" rune for indentation purposes, but curried backdenting allows Hoon to move the anchor column closer to the left margin.
 Not all runes participate in reanchoring.
-Which do, and which do not, are specified in the individual cases.
+Which do, and which do not, is specified in the "Details".

 The anchor column depends
 on two things: the column location of anchor rune,